-8.2.3 General Capital Requirement
+8.2.3 General capital requirement

 General capital requirement has two components.
-The first component is calculated as follows:
+The first component consists of three items is calculated as follows:

-- a 5.75% factor applied to the total required capital for credit, market, and insurance risk components, calculated net of all reinsurance and net of credits for participating products, adjustable products, policyholder deposits, adjustments for group insurance, and diversification; plus - a 4.5% factor is applied to the required capital for segregated fund guarantees.
+- a 5.75% factor applied to the total required capital for credit, market, and insurance risk components, calculated net of all reinsurance and net of credits for participating products, adjustable products, policyholder deposits, adjustments for group insurance, and diversification; plus - a 4.5% factor is applied to the required capital for segregated fund guarantees (RCSFG), i.e. the sum of the requirements for credit, market and insurance risks in sections 7.2 and 7.3 calculated net of diversification for the standardized approach, the requirements of section 7.4.2 for the simplified option, or the amount SFGim defined in section 7.7.8.7 for the internal model approach; plus. - a 4.5% factor applied to the amount TM defined in section 7.5.3.-